A17 road (England): Swineshead to Long Sutton

 At Bicker, it meets the A52 at the Bicker Bar Roundabout, next to the Texaco Bicker Bar Service Station and Supreme Inns.
 The road meets its former route.
 At Bank House at Wigtoft, there is a right turn for the B1181, for Bicker.
 Wigtoft itself is bypassed, to the south, by the £4.4 million 3 mi Wigtoft-Sutterton Bypass, which opened in July 1995.
 At Sutterton, on the bypass, it meets the B1397 Spalding Road at staggered crossroads, for Gosberton, and Sutterton, which is the former A16 (Spalding to Boston).
-At Sutterton Roundabout, near Algarkirk, it meets the A16, which is built on the former Lincolnshire Loop Line, and there is the BP Service Station and Sutterton Little Chef on the left hand side.
+At Sutterton Roundabout, near Algarkirk, it meets the A16.

 It passes Fosdyke to the west, where it crosses the River Welland at Fosdyke Bridge, entering the district of South Holland a few hundred yards south of the bridge near the Ship Inn.
 This was built as a swing bridge in 1911 but replaced in 1989 with the current fixed span.
 The loss of swing stranded the coaster, JonSue, on the landward side.
 In March 1991 the ship was holed and sank when, on a falling tide, she settled on a dislodged limestone boulder used to reinforce the Welland channel and was cut up on site later the same year.
 The Macmillan Way crosses the river via this bridge also.
 At Moulton, there is a right turn for the B1357 for Moulton Seas End.
 At Whaplode as Washway Road, it passes Saracen's Head.
 At this point the former road passed through Saracen's Head, Holbeach and Fleet Hargate.
 The bypass, New Washway Road from Saracen's Head to Laurel Lodge Farm, opened in 1989.
 It meets the A151 on a newly built £5.4 million roundabout which opened in December 2017, and there is also a roundabout for the B1168 (the former route through Holbeach).
 At Fleet it passes a Hawker Hunter installed near the road, and meets the B1515, the former route from Holbeach, west of Fleet Hargate.
 At Gedney it meets the former route, with St Mary Magdalene Church, Gedney seen to the south.